 The English expression “is at hand” was given by the KJV translators to represent the Greek word ἐνέστηκεν from the root ἐνίστημι (enistēmi) in this context.
 The expression “at hand” is defined as "near in time or not distant".
-Paul is correcting the misinformation that the Thessalonians had received, telling them that the day of Christ (the parousia and rapture) are not near in time.
+Paul is correcting the misinformation that the Thessalonians had received.
+He is telling them that the day of Christ (the parousia and rapture) are not near in time.

 Notice that there is nothing said in the text about the Thessalonians “thinking that they missed the rapture”.
 That is an extrapolation of those who interject a secret rapture, before the beginning of the week, into the text.
 Such a pre-trib rapture has no support from the text.
 They were experiencing severe persecution.
-They were erroneously told that it was the great tribulation (unprecedented persecution) that Jesus said would precede His parousia.
-So, they expected the day of Christ to come anytime.
+They were erroneously told that it was the great tribulation (unprecedented persecution) that Jesus said would precede His parousia, at which time the day of the Lord would begin.
+So, they expected the day of Christ (the day of the Lord) to come anytime.

 The day of Christ involves His coming and our gathering together unto Him.
 This future day (period of time) is also called the day of the Lord.
-The expression day of the Lord emphasizes Christ's interaction with the unbelieving, Beast worshiping, earth-dwellers.
+The expression day of the Lord emphasizes Christ's interaction with the unbelieving, Beast-worshiping, earth-dwellers, particularly His wrath being poured upon them.
 Whereas, the day of Christ emphasizes Christ's interaction with His church.
 The expression day of the Lord doesn't change what Paul is communicating, because immediately after His revelation (the first of many acts upon that day), our resurrection, and rapture He BEGINS to pour out His fierce wrath upon the unbelieving, Beast worshiping, earth-dwellers.
 This fierce vengeance comes sequentially in the form of the trumpet and bowl judgments.
 Below we see various references to the day of Christ.